-From now on, when you think of a home recording studio, I’d like you to picture your computer.
+From now on, when you think of a home studio, I’d like you to picture your computer.
 There should also be some kind of microphone nearby.
 That’s it!
-In 2017, technology has advanced far enough to allow us to do amazing things.
+In 2019, technology has advanced far enough to allow us to do amazing things.

-In the “old days,” a home recording studio had to have certain pieces of hardware.
+In the “old days,” a home studio for audio production had to have certain pieces of hardware.
 And that hardware was usually large and expensive.
 For example, you had to have a mixer AND an audio recording unit.
 If you wanted to do multi-track recording, that mixer had to be a special kind of mixer that let you connect to that audio recorder in a certain way.

 That is why so many people still envision mixing boards as part of home recording studios.
 But I actually caution AGAINST using a mixer.
 See my article Why You Should Not Use A Mixer In Your Home Recording Studio for more on that.

 All you really need besides a computer is something to plug a mic into.
 That something is an interface box, which connects to your computer via USB (or thunderbolt, etc.).
 These are usually small enough to fit in one hand!
-Some interface units – like the cEntrance MicPort Pro – are about the size of a lipstick tube.
+Some interface units – like the Shure X2U – are about the size of a lipstick tube.
 My interface of choice is a little red box called the Focusrite Scarlett.

 So what should your vision of a home recording studio be now?
 Let’s try something like the picture below, a computer with a small interface box, and a microphone.
 There are headphones in this picture, but those aren’t out of place in any home computer setup.
 That’s it!

-How Expensive Is the Gear In the 2018 Home Recording Studio?
+How Expensive Is the Gear In the 2019 Home Studio?

 Technically, you can set up a home studio for about five bucks!
 That would include just a cheap “computer mic” (usually made of plastic) and free audio recording software.
 But if we’re being realistic, you’re probably not going to be able to record professional quality audio that way.